-Rule 162.12: "A competitor, after assuming a full and final set position, shall not commence his/her start until first receiving the report of the pistol/starting device.
-In races where starting blocks are used, commencement of the start is defined as movement resulting in one or both hands losing contact with the ground or one or both feet losing contact with the foot plates of the starting blocks."
+So to clarify, after assuming a full and final set position, a competitor shall not commence his/her start until first receiving the report of the pistol/starting device.
+In races where starting blocks are used, commencement of the start is defined as movement resulting in one or both hands losing contact with the ground or one or both feet losing contact with the foot plates of the starting blocks.